A deposit is define as a group of occurrences large enough to be worked (also call a mine). A find is describe as a single occurrence.

 The alluvial deposits of Sri Lanka, Vietnam, Thailand and Madagascar, and the Minas Gerais and Minas Nova’s districts of Brazil.

-Most gemstones are discovered by accident.
-There is no systematic approach used for Colored Gemstones due to the lack of capital.
+Most gemstones are discover by accident.
+There is no systematic approach use for Colored Gemstones due to the lack of capital.

 Exceptions being Australia, where the mining of the Sapphires is more mechanized and systematic.

-Recovery is accomplished invariably by simple means without the use of modern techniques or scientific basis.
+Recovery is accomplish invariably by simple means without the use of modern techniques or scientific basis.